ayroblu/personal-website-second/notes/enggen403notes.md

 * GDP = C + I + G + NX

 * Services are the biggest sector of the economy - 75% of GDP
+* Manufacturing represents 13% of GDP, construction 4%
+* Agriculture, fishing, forestry and mining, 8%

+### Opportunity Cost
+* There are two dimensions to government investment that are of direct relevance for cost-benefit analysis
+    * First, government investment has to be financed.
+Taxation has accounted for about 80% of central government investment in the past (deadweight loss)
+    * Second, funds available for investment must be allocated among a set of competing alternatives (scarcity & opportunity cost)
+* Questions we might ask
+    * Is the allocation between alternatives in any sense optimal?
+    * What are the trade-offs involved?
+    * What are the social costs and social benefits of reallocating resources away from government programme X to enhancing resilience of Auckland’s infrastructure?

 ### Private Sector
 * Moral Hazard - take more risks - insurance